 Black has multiple identities and associations.
 It can range from exuding feelings of sophistication, elegance, and power to communicating sadness and grief.
 The way we consciously or unconsciously interpret this color often depends on the context in which we see it.

 The fashion industry famously utilizes this color to its advantage.
-Many luxury fashion brands prominently use black in their branding to communicate elegance.
+Many luxury fashion brands prominently use black and a monochromatic color palette in their branding to communicate elegance.

 Some of these fashion labels include Chanel, Prada, and Louis Vuitton.
 You’ll also notice that they essentially incorporate a white background to create contrast with black across their various touchpoints.
 This gives off messages of boldness and sophistication.
 Beyond that, black can also communicate dominance and intimidation, which some brands use to create exclusivity.